openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

 ```

-The rotation gesture is used to trigger a rotation gesture event.
+Triggers a rotation gesture.
 A minimum quantity of fingers that trigger the rotation gesture is two fingers, a maximum quantity of fingers that trigger the rotation gesture is five fingers, a minimum change degree is one degree, and there are two optional parameters:

-- **fingers**: minimum number of fingers required to trigger a rotation gesture.
+- **fingers**: minimum number of fingers required for gesture recognition.
+The value ranges from 2 to 5.
+The default value is **2**.
 This parameter is optional.
-The minimum value is 2 and the maximum value is 5.
-The default value is 2.

-- **angle**: minimum change degree for triggering the rotation gesture.
+- **angle**: minimum angle of rotation required for gesture recognition, in deg.
+The default value is **1**.
 This parameter is optional.
-The unit is deg.
-The default value is 1.

-For example, a rotation gesture is bound to a **\<Text>** component to implement rotation of the component.
-A rotation angle may be obtained from a callback function of the rotation gesture, so as to implement rotation of the component:
+The following exemplifies how to bind a rotation gesture to the **\<Text>** component.
+You can obtain the rotation angle from the callback of **RotationGesture** and implement rotation on the component.